giftjira/AI_Vision_HairDryerAssembly/README.md

 - Models trained and scaled with Roboflow, Colab, and Teachable Machine.

-## 1) System Architecture (Runtime)
+## 1) System Architecture
-Four cooperating subsystems run across three devices.
+Four cooperating subsystems run across three components.
 Their working directories and key files are listed exactly as used at runtime.

 ```mermaid
 ---